Why Mentorship Matters

 Jasmine McElroy (she/her)

-Jasmine McElroy, at Columbia University, is working on her Master of Social Work.
+Jasmine McElroy, at Columbia University, is working on her Master of Education in Counseling Psychology.
 She envisions using her gifts, insights, and community connections to increase access to counseling and support those in need.

 Maria Theresa Largo (she/her)